autobrew/homebrew-core/README.md

 # Autobrew Legacy Builder

-System libraries for building R packages on MacOS High-Sierra.
+System libraries for building legacy R packages on MacOS High-Sierra.

 *This is not an officially supported project.*

-__NOTE:__ This repository only builds legacy (high-sierra) binaries.
-For binaries targeting current versions of MacOS, including arm64 flavors, use the new [homebrew-cran](https://github.com/autobrew/homebrew-cran) tap.
+__UPDATE:__ This repository only builds legacy (high-sierra) binaries, for R 4.2 and below on CRAN.

+Starting R 4.3, CRAN is targetting MacOS 11 (Big Sur).
+For those binaries, including arm64 flavors, use the new [homebrew-cran](https://github.com/autobrew/homebrew-cran) tap.

 ## What is this

-CRAN currently targets MacOS 10.13 (High-Sierra), however this version of MacOS is no longer supported by Apple, and the current Homebrew no longer works there.
+CRAN targets MacOS 10.13 (High-Sierra) on R 4.2, however this version of MacOS is no longer supported by Apple, and the current Homebrew no longer works there.
 Autobrew is a fork from upstream [homebrew-core](https://github.com/homebrew/homebrew-core) from the last day of MacOS 10.11 support.
 We selectively backport and adapt formulae needed for building R packages.

 We do not expect anyone to run this version locally; it is only intended to run on MacOS high-sierra on Travis-CI.
 The produced binaries are eventually [combined](https://github.com/autobrew/bundler) into bundles which contain the given libraries along with all dependencies needed to build the R package.